 - Increase their digital literacy skills.

-Further benefits include supporting students to develop an awareness of workplace culture, enhance their understanding of global challenges and industry issues, and develop a greater awareness of the job market.
+Further benefits include supporting students to develop an awareness of workplace culture, enhancing their understanding of the global environment and industry issues, and developing a greater awareness of the job market.
 By participating in WIL experiences, students also begin to define their thinking about future career choices and aspirations.

 What Students Say About Their Learning Experiences Through Practera

-Students who participated in Practera’s WIL programs often said that the experience they gained through the program is valuable and helps develop in-demand skills they need to secure a job in the workforce, especially during the pandemic.
+Students who participated in Practera’s WIL programs often said that the experience they gained through the program is valuable and helps develop in-demand skills they need to secure a job in the workforce, especially in unprecedented environments and challenges.

 One student in the UNSW Business Accelerator program 2020 said “that the program is a good first step into consulting.
 Post-pandemic virtual work and study would be a reality and this experience will be a great experience for coordination and collaboration.”